-And, Hacking is really illegal, that this law comes under Cyber Crime.
-This could leave you fining enough money to make you go bankrupted, and even spend the rest of your lives behind the bars.
+And, Hacking is really illegal, and this law comes under Cyber Crime.
+This could leave you fining enough money to make you go bankrupt, and even spend the rest of your lives behind the bars.

 You might have heard of some popular online hacking tools with crazy names and all.
 Here are the reasons why people build such software.

-Here are some of the most popular so-called Facebook hacking tools which fools a lot of people, thus making a lot of money.
+Here are some of the most popular so-called Facebook hacking tools which fool a lot of people, thus making a lot of money.

 - 007 Facebook Hack.